 Our signature Lime Vetiver fragrance blends 10 incredible essential oils to create notes that are rich with the heritage of India.
-Here we look in-depth at one of these - Geranium - and discuss what it can do for you.
+Here we look in-depth at Geranium essential oil and discuss its uses and benefits!

 What is it used for?
-Therapeutically, it is used to balance the skin, reduce inflammation alleviate anxiety and balance hormones and it is well-suited and supportive for women.
+Therapeutically, it is used to balance the skin, reduce inflammation alleviate anxiety and balance hormones.
+It is well-suited and supportive for women.

 How can I use it?
-A Radiant Skin Mask recipe.
-This is a simple recipe that you can whizz up quickly after exfoliating.
+This is a simple Radiant Skin Mask recipe that you can whizz up quickly after exfoliating.
 Geranium is amazing for the skin but is also a stress reliever, so put on the mask and relax after a long day.

 - ½ ripe avocado